Learning intention

 3: Main event

-• Reasons they appreciate this person.
+• Say why they are thankful to this person.

 4: Wrapping up

-Ensure that the letters are passed on to community stars.
+Make sure the letters are passed on to community stars.

 Ask: